- Basics about air conditioning blower motor repair

-PSC motors are far more efficient for air handler blower motor applications than shaded pole motors.
+PSC motors are far more efficient for AHU blower motor applications than shaded pole motors.
 Shaded pole air conditioner motors are a rare find (at least for me).
-When they are found in air handlers they should be replaced with PSC motors.
-Additionally, when replacing any PSC motor I recommend replacing the capacitor.
+When found in air handlers, they should need replacing with PSC motors.
+Additionally, when replacing any PSC motor, I recommend replacing the capacitor.

-If the air-handling unit is difficult to access it will take the technician more time to change the motor.
-Some motors can be carried on the truck but most have to be picked up from an HVAC parts supplier.
+If the air-handling unit is difficult to access, it will take the technician more time to change the motor.
+Some motors are a part of the truck stock, but most have to be picked up from an HVAC parts supplier.
 There are companies with parts runners.
-Once the HVAC tech diagnoses the problem they call the parts runner.
+Once the HVAC tech diagnoses the problem, they call the parts runner.
 Sometimes, by the time the technician has the old motor pulled the parts runner has the new motor delivered.

 We have many other related articles.
 Please use the search feature to the right to help you find other related articles.

 Sometimes it also necessary to change the blower wheel.
-This is true if this wheel is damaged in any way or out of balance.
-The HVAC technician will be able to recognize all these things and offer quick efficient solutions.
-Parts are also the problem for the average consumer.
+That is true if this wheel is damaged in any way or out of balance.
+The HVAC technician will be able to recognize all these things and offer quick, efficient solutions.
+Parts are also a problem for the average consumer.
 Most HVAC supply houses or even OEM stores do not sell to the general public.
-There are many reasons for this but it is partly to encourage competent repairs by a skilled technician when the system fails.
+There are many reasons for this, but it is partly to encourage competent repairs by a skilled technician when the system fails.

 Lastly, other Resources to help you with Capacitors and HVAC Motors: